algorandfoundation/algokit-cli/README.md

    - [pipx](https://pypa.github.io/pipx/#on-linux-install-via-pip-requires-pip-190-or-later)

-2. Continue with step 2 the following section to install via [pipx](#install-algokit-with-pipx-on-any-os)
+2. Continue with step 2 in the following section to install via [pipx](#install-algokit-with-pipx-on-any-os)

 ## Install AlgoKit with pipx on any OS